Izardo/pands-project-2021/README.md

     <img src="pngs/distinctHist_sepal_length.png" width="400"/> </br>
 </p>

 As seen in the plot above, there is significant overlap in the sepal length of the three species.
-For this reason this, this variable is not suitable distinguishing the species'.
+For this reason, sepal length is not a suitable attribute for distinguishing the species'.

 <p align="center">
     <img src="/pngs/distinctHist_sepal_width.png" width="400"/> </br>